therealsphinx/support.balsamiq.com/content/sales/othertools.md

 Tools like [Visio](https://products.office.com/en-us/Visio/flowchart-software) and [OmniGraffle](https://www.omnigroup.com/omnigraffle) can be used for a broad range of diagramming tasks, including creating wireframes (especially using UI stencil kits).
 You can also design floor plans, create process and flow charts, and many other kinds of diagrams with them.
 Powerpoint and Keynote are obviously designed for creating slides for presentations, but can be turned into UI design tools by leveraging their built-in drawing tools.

-Balsamiq is similar to these tools in that it has pre-built shapes that you can drag and drop onto a canvas and doesn't take much time to learn, although Balsamiq only contains shapes and controls for user interfaces.
+Balsamiq Mockups is similar to these tools in that it has pre-built shapes that you can drag and drop onto a canvas and doesn't take much time to learn, although Balsamiq only contains shapes and controls for user interfaces.
 This makes it much easier to use for UI design.
 We find that many non-"designer-types" (e.g., people on the business or marketing side of the aisle) often start with generic diagramming tools because they already have them and then switch to Balsamiq when they start creating UI wireframes more regularly.

 * * *